jmmitchell/movestough/README.md

 ##Usage
-The script accepts arugments via the following flags:
+The script accepts arguments via the following flags:

 > **`-s=` or `--source=`**
 REQUIRED.
 Source directory path.
 Should be a path to the source directory to inspect for new file system changes that will be moved to the target directory.
+The argument passed can be a symbolic link to the intended source directory.

 > **`-d=` or `--destination=`**
 REQUIRED.
 Destination directory path.
 Should be a path to the target directory to which source directory additions will be added.
+The argument passed can be a symbolic link to the intended destination directory.

 > **`-p=` or `--preserve=`**
 Directories to preserve config file.
 Parameter should be the path to file that contains directives about source subdirectories to perserve from the stale directory clean up process.